CCNW now offering Bra, Prosthetic and Hat Fittings at the Valley

 Find out if participating in a clinical trial is a good option for you.
 Learn more here.

 Valley Office Now Offering Yoga Classes to Patients

 The Prostate Cancer Support Group Hosted at Cancer Care Northwest's South Office every Second and Fourth Tuesdays at 5:30 p.m.

 The Prostate Cancer Support Group, reserved for men only, will be hosted by CCNW's Oncology Counseling and Stress Management Department.
 Brad Reimer will lead the discussions.
 CCNW Patients and community members alike are invited.

-CCNW's Dr. Gersh is appointed Providence's new Medical Director of Oncology as of November 1, 2013
+CCNW's Dr. Gersh is appointed Providence's new Medical Director of Oncology

 In the role as medical director of Providence's oncology program, Dr. Gersh will oversee hospital-based oncology services to ensure efficient, effective and quality-focused delivery of inpatient and outpatient services.
 In addition, he will provide direction in strategic planning, program development, and implementation of effective quality assurance and utilization review programs.
 Dr. Gersh joins Cancer Care Northwest physicians, Doctors Hakan Kaya and Danko Martincic as medical directors of the Lymphoma, Leukemia, and Multiple Myeloma programs.
 These appointments are an important part of Providence's focus on oncology.

 Dr. Gersh will continue to work as a medical oncologist at Cancer Care Northwest, leading both organizations in the fight of beating cancer, right here at home.

 In support of Breat Cancer Awareness Month, we've engaged in a full pink takeover at KXLY.
 Check it out!

 Do you someone with cancer?
 We're here for you, every step of the way.